 - Blanching.
-Now it’s time to blanch it (here’s how).
+Now it’s time to blanch it.
 Before you put the asparagus into the boiling water, sort the stalks by thickness.
-You should blanch small ones for 90 seconds, medium for 120 seconds and thick ones for up to 180 seconds.
+You should blanch the spears for between 90 and 180 seconds, depending on how thick they are.
 Generally, each spear should take on a bright green hue after blanching.

 - Cooldown.
 After the boiling period, transfer the stalks into cold water.

 - Dry thoroughly.
 Drain the water, and let the spears dry for 10 – 20 minutes.
 Pat them dry with paper towels.